-High Availability with Multi Source Replication with MariaDB 10.0
+High Availability with Multi-Source Replication in MariaDB Server

-The topology uses 3 servers: A is the active master, B a stand-by master set up to replicate from A and C a multi purpose slave replicating from A. I also set up A to replicate from B. This way, if A fails, the system would start writing to B and once A comes back up, it will recover all the transactions from B through replication.
-As I mentioned in my previous article, typically this set up is used in combination with a tool like Master High Availability Manager (MHA) to migrate the slave from one master to the next.
+For our example scenario, we'll use a three-server topology, which is commonly employed for simple failover.
+(I used the same setup in my post on how to enable GTIDs in MariaDB Server.)
+A is the active master, B is a standby master set up to replicate from A, and C is a multi-purpose slave replicating from A. I also set up A to replicate from B. This way, if A fails, the system will start writing to B, and once A comes back up it will recover all the transactions from B through replication.
+Typically this setup is used in combination with a tool like Master High Availability Manager (MHA) to migrate the slave from one master to the next.

-For this particular case, assuming that the application(s) write to the active master only, we're going to set the same Domain ID for all servers to '1'.
+For this particular case, assuming that the application(s) write to the active master only, we're going to set the domain ID for all servers to 1.

 SET GLOBAL gtid_domain_id = 1;